Frances Black: Political career

-Black was elected to Seanad Éireann as a Senator on her first attempt at a political campaign in 2016, as an independent candidate.
+Black was elected to Seanad Éireann in 2016 in her first political campaign as an independent candidate.
 She received her nomination from the Independent Broadcasters of Ireland and ran on the Industrial and Commercial Panel.
-She is a member of the Civil Engagement group in the 25th Seanad.
+She was a member of the Civil Engagement group in the 25th Seanad.
+During the 25th Seanad, Black was a member of the Seanad Brexit Committee and the Good Friday Implementation Committee.

+In July 2017, Black co-proposed a new bill that proposed to alter the law in Ireland to enable more refugee families to be reunited.
+The law proposed that "family" in Irish legal terms should include the following when reunifying refugees: grandparent, parent, brother, sister, child, grandchild, ward or guardian of the refugee.